ghpc/SEAA-2022-MS/README.md

-#  A Systematic Mapping Study on Robotic Testing of Mobile Devices
+#  A Systematic Mapping Study on <br>Robotic Testing of Mobile Devices
-This repository comports a replication package for a systematic mapping study process applied in our paper "A Systematic Mapping Study on Robotic Testing of Mobile Devices", published in the SEAA 2022 conference.
+This repository contains a replication package for the systematic mapping study process applied in our paper "A Systematic Mapping Study on Robotic Testing of Mobile Devices", published in the SEAA 2022 conference.

 ## Replication package content

-* __[Review Protocol](https://github.com/ghpc/SEAA-2022-SMS/blob/main/replication_package/REVIEW%20PROTOCOL.pdf)__: the systematic mapping study guide, setting the steps from the application of the search string to the final extraction of data from the selected articles.
+* __[Review Protocol](https://github.com/ghpc/SEAA-2022-SMS/blob/main/replication_package/REVIEW%20PROTOCOL.pdf)__: the systematic mapping study guide, defining the steps from the application of the search string to the final data extraction from the selected articles.

-* __[all-steps](https://github.com/ghpc/SEAA-2022-SMS/blob/main/replication_package/all-steps.xlsx)__: the spreadsheet that reports all the process defined in the protocol, summarizing the following main steps:
+* __[all-steps](https://github.com/ghpc/SEAA-2022-SMS/blob/main/replication_package/all-steps.xlsx)__: the spreadsheet that reports on the execution of the process defined in the protocol, summarizing the following main steps:
   * Search result
   * Duplicates removal
-  * Include/exclude based on title and abstract
+  * Include/exclude decision based on the title and the abstract
-  * Include/esclude based on introduction and conclusion
+  * Include/exclude decision based on the introduction and the conclusion
   * Backward snowballing
-  * Foward snowballing from the selected papers
+  * Forward snowballing from the selected papers

-* __[data-extraction](https://github.com/ghpc/SEAA-2022-SMS/blob/main/replication_package/data-extraction.xlsx)__: the spreadsheet applied to extract data from the selected studies with the main purpose of providing informations related to the research questions, answering the following topics:
+* __[data-extraction](https://github.com/ghpc/SEAA-2022-SMS/blob/main/replication_package/data-extraction.xlsx)__: the spreadsheet applied to extract data from the selected studies with the main purpose of providing information related to the research questions, answering the following topics:
   * DOI
   * Title
   * Publication year